moscaribera-axway/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 * **User registration**: Select whether to enable automatic user registration.
 This is enabled by default.
 * **Auto-approve user registration**: Select whether automatic approval of user registration requests is enabled.
 This is enabled by default.
+* **User registration link expiry (minutes)**: A registration email is sent to the user to activate their account.
+The default activation value is `1440` minutes (`24` hours), starting when the email is sent, and the maximum value is `14400` minutes (`10` days).
+After the set time period has elapsed, the activation becomes invalid and the user will receive an error message if they attempt to activate it.
+Setting the value of this property to `0` disables the requirement for the user to activate their account.
 * **Auto-approve applications**: Select whether automatic approval of client applications is enabled.
 This is enabled by default.
 * **Login name regular expression**: Enter a valid regular expression to restrict the login names that you can enter.
 This does not retrospectively enforce login names.
 If you change the * default setting, you must update the `loginNameValidationMessage` in `app.config`.
 Defaults to `[^;,\\/?#<>&;!]{1,}`.
 * **User name regular expression**: Enter a valid regular expression to restrict the user names that you can enter.
 This does not retrospectively enforce existing user names.
 Defaults to `^[\\p{L}\\d .,\'_-]+$`.